This isn’t your typical “mystery meatloaf” with the bad rap – no random left-overs here!

 Oil the tin foil to avoid sticking.

-Shape the mixture into a loaf and place in the pre-heated oven at 375º for 45 minutes or until internal temperature reaches 160º and is golden brown.
+Shape the mixture into a loaf and place in the pre-heated oven at 375º for 45 minutes or until internal temperature reaches 160º and is golden brown (I often bake until it is a bit crispier than that).

 Many people like topping their meatloaf with ketchup and brown sugar, allowing it to cook until set up.